edersondev/docker_images/php/7/README.md

 # Webserver with Apache/2.4.18 and PHP 7.0.22-0ubuntu0.16.04.1 on Ubuntu

-Image with extension oci8, allow you to access Oracle Database 12c, 11g, 10g, 9i and 8i.

 The default virtualhost has default params:
 - display_errors **on**
 - error_reporting **22527**